 Medical marijuana cleared for release to Louisiana patients

 BATON ROUGE, La.
-(AP) — Medical marijuana is expected to start reaching pharmacy shelves on Tuesday, after the state agriculture department completed final testing and cleared therapeutic cannabis for release to patients.
+(AP) — Medical marijuana is expected to start reaching select dispensaries in Louisiana on Tuesday, after the state agriculture department completed final testing and cleared therapeutic cannabis for release to patients.

-Strain thanked "everyone who has worked tirelessly from inception through production and testing to make this a reality."

-John Davis, GB Sciences Louisiana president, told The Associated Press that the company is coordinating with the pharmacies to start delivering medical marijuana on Tuesday.
+John Davis, GB Sciences Louisiana president, told The Associated Press that the company is coordinating with the dispensaries to start delivering medical marijuana in the state on Tuesday.

 "I can't tell you how excited we are for patients," Davis said.

-Nine dispensing pharmacies across the state have been chosen by the pharmacy board and have readied their locations, waiting for a product.
-But it's unclear how many pharmacies will immediately begin dispensing medical marijuana on Tuesday.
-Delivery from the Baton Rouge growing facility could take longer, for example, to reach Shreveport than the pharmacy only a few miles away.
+Nine dispensing pharmacies across the state have been chosen by the pharmacy board and have readied their locations while awaiting the product.
+But it's unclear how many of those dispensaries will immediately begin dispensing medical marijuana Tuesday.
+Delivery from the Baton Rouge growing facility could take longer, for example, to reach distant Shreveport than the dispensary only a few miles (kilometers) away.

 Under the 2015 law and additional changes passed since then, Louisiana is allowing medical marijuana to treat a long list of diseases and disorders, such as cancer, seizure disorders, epilepsy, glaucoma, post-traumatic stress disorder and Parkinson's disease.